-As of 19 February 2020, the Federal government expected Germany's GDP to grow by 1.1% in 2020.
+The Federal government expects Germany's GDP to grow by 1.1% in 2020.
 According to the consumer research company Gfk, consumer confidence in Germany was rather more optimistic again at the beginning of the year.
 Both economic and income expectations as well as the propensity to buy have increased.
-GfK predicted a real growth in private consumer spending in Germany of 1% for the entirety of 2020.
-Although the gross domestic product is expected to fall as a result of the current developments regarding the coronavirus pandemic and the mood in the country has considerably worsened, Fielmann remains confident of being able to consolidate its market position.
+GfK predicts a real growth in private consumer spending in Germany of 1% for the entirety of 2020.
+In view of these predictions, Fielmann is confident of strengthening its market position.